software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Sprint assesment

-All of this Sprint's exercises are submitted to [this Moodle submission]({{site.sprint_1_moodle_submission_link}}).
-The submission should only contain the link to your team's GitHub repository created in exercise 2. _Each team member_ has to submit the GitHub repository link.
-The submission deadline is on {{site.sprint_1_deadline}}, so we will be working on the exercises for the next two weeks.
+This Sprint doesn't have a Moodle submission.
+It is enough that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint deadline on {{site.sprint_1_deadline}}, so we will be working on the exercises for the next two weeks.

-The Sprint assesment is done based on the exercises 1-30.
+The Sprint assesment is done based on the exercises 1-26.
 The team can earn up to 15 points from this Sprint.
 The assesment is done at the end of the Sprint during the Sprint Review event.

 ## Sprint Planning